JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 ```

 (Of course, like all Julia code, to get good performance both of these snippets should be executed inside some function, not in global scope.)
 To see the details of a variety of performance experiments with this example code, follow along in the attached IJulia/Jupyter notebook (TODO NOTEBOOK LINK): we find that the
-`X .= ...` code has performance within 10% of the hand-devectorized loop,
+`X .= ...` code has performance within 10% of the hand-devectorized loop (which itself is close to the
+speed of C code),
 except for very small arrays where there is a modest overhead (e.g. 30% overhead for a length-1 array `X`).

 In this blog post, we delve into some of the details of this new development, in order to answer questions that often arise when this feature is presented: